 I am a doctoral candidate in the Strategy department at University of Michigan's Ross School of Business in Ann Arbor.
 My research is at the intersection of strategic decision making, managerial cognition, and technological innovations.
-I use textual data in combination with machine learning techniques to study the cognitive mechanisms behind managers' strategic decision making processes.
+I use natural language processing to study the cognitive mechanisms behind managers' strategic decision making processes.

 Previously, I worked in Planning & Strategy and Product Development engineering at Ford Motor Company.
 I earned my M.B.A. in General Management and M.S. in Supply Chain Management from Kelley School of Business, and B.S. in Mechanical Engineering from Carnegie Mellon University.